CharlotteLaw/Weatherly/README.md

 # Weatherly
-A web application tells you the current temperature and weather condition of any city of your choice.
+A web application that tells you the current temperature and weather condition of any city of your choice.

 **Back End**
 • Programmed using javascript